AdobeDocs/experience-platform.en/help/hygiene/ui/browse.md

 >[!CONTEXTUALHELP]
 >id="platform_hygiene_workorders"
 >title="Work order IDs"
 >abstract="When a data hygiene request is sent to the system, a work order is created to execute the requested task.
 In other words, a work order represents a specific data hygiene process, which includes its current status and other related details.
-Each work order is automatically assigned its own unique ID upon creation.
-To learn more, see the data hygiene UI guide."
+Each work order is automatically assigned its own unique ID upon creation."
+>additional-url="https://experienceleague.adobe.com/docs/experience-platform/hygiene/ui/browse.html" text="See the data hygiene UI guide to learn more."

 >[!IMPORTANT]
 >